microsoft/AddingSpeechToBots/Study-bot-example/StudyBot/README.md

 ## Setup & Run the App
 1. After cloning this  repo, open the Study Bot solution file in Visual Studio 2017+.

-1. In `MainPage.xaml.cs`, add your Qna-Luis-Bot's bot's name (verbatim) you chose in Azure to `botHandle`.
+1. In `MainPage.xaml.cs`, add your Qna-Luis-Bot's bot's name (verbatim) to `botHandle`.
 For example, Qna-Luis-Bot-v4.

 1. Since the Study Bot UWP app is considered an external client that needs to access the bot in Azure, we'll need to connect it to a Channel called [Direct Line](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-directline?view=azure-bot-service-3.0).
 To do this go to the Channels menu in your web app bot resource in the Azure portal and click the globe icon.